micmejia/bible-dump/AMPC/Jeremiah/Jer 8.md

 And they will [carelessly] scatter [the corpses] before the sun and the moon and all the host of heaven, which [the dead] have loved and which they have served and after which they have walked and which they have sought, inquired of, _and_ required and which they have worshiped.
-They shall not be gathered, or be buried; they shall be like [^b]dung upon the face of the earth.
+They shall not be gathered, or be buried; they shall be like dung upon the face of the earth.